 Aviation training is essential to aircraft pilots (both contract and employee), aviation users, supervisors, and managers to ensure that they are knowledgeable of the inherent hazards of aviation operations.
 The Forest Service Aviation Training Program is a "fire" and "non-fire" system.
-The National Wildland Coordinating Group PMS 310-1 and Forest Service Fire and Aviation Qualifications Guide directs the fire qualifications (FSH 5109.17), while the Interagency Aviation Training Guide regulates the "non-fire" qualifications.
-Personnel serving in NWCG positions need only meet the qualification and currency requirements required in FOREST SERVICE FIRE and Aviation Qualifications Guide / PMS 310-1 or other interagency guidance as appropriate (Smokejumper Spotter, Interagency Aerial Supervision Guide (IASG), etc.).
+The National Wildland Coordinating Group PMS 310-1 and Forest Service Fire and Aviation Qualifications Guide (FSH 5109.17), while the Interagency Aviation Training Guide regulates the "non-fire" qualifications.
+Personnel serving in NWCG positions need only meet the qualification and currency requirements required in Forest Service Fire and Aviation Qualifications Guide (National Wildland Coordinating Group PMS 310-1 or other interagency guidance as appropriate (Interagency Aerial Supervision Guide (IASG), etc.).